mancykhadka/Ravenstack/README.md

-# Ravenstack
-Customer Churn Prediction &amp; Retention Optimization (SaaS)

-# Customer Churn Prediction & Retention Optimization (SaaS)
+# RavenStack - Customer Churn Prediction & Retention Optimization (SaaS)

-An end-to-end churn prediction pipeline for a B2B SaaS company, from five raw relational tables to a deployed risk segmentation framework with prescribed retention actions, built for a graduate Business Analytics capstone.
+An end-to-end churn analysis for a B2B SaaS company, from five raw relational tables to a predictive model and a prescriptive risk segmentation framework, built for a graduate Business Analytics capstone.
+Includes both a **Python** implementation (full predictive pipeline) and a **SQL** implementation (data integration and descriptive analytics).

 ## Overview